swiftlang/swift-evolution/proposals/0410-atomics.md

 The big issue here is that if `add` is in another module, then callers of this function have no visibility inside this function's body.
 If callers can't see this function's implementation, then the switch statement will be executed at runtime regardless of the compiler optimization mode.
 However, another issue is that the ordering argument may still be dynamic in which case the compiler still can't eliminate the switch statement even though the caller may be able to see the entire implementation.

-To help prevent the last issue, we are constraining the memory ordering arguments of all atomic operations to be compile-time constants.
+To prevent the last issue, the memory ordering arguments of all atomic operations must be compile-time constants.
 Any attempt to pass a dynamic ordering value (such as in the `compareExchange` call above) will result in a compile-time error.

 An ordering expression will be considered constant-evaluable if it's either (1) a direct call to one of the `Atomic*Ordering` factory methods (`.relaxed`, `.acquiring`, etc.), or (2) it is a direct reference to a variable that is in turn constrained to be constant-evaluable.